locationtech/geomesa/docs/user/convert/usage_tools.rst

 Using SFT and Converter Definitions with Command-Line Tools
 -----------------------------------------------------------

-Several GeoMesa binary distributions ship with prepackaged feature type and converter definitions for common data types including Twitter, GeoNames, T-drive, and many more.
-These converters can be used with the GeoMesa command-line tools in these distributions out of the box.
+The GeoMesa binary distributions ship with prepackaged feature type and converter definitions for common data types including Twitter, GeoNames, T-drive, and several more.
+These converters can be used with the GeoMesa command-line tools out of the box.
 See :ref:`prepackaged_converters`.

-Users can add additional SFT and converter types by providing a ``reference.conf`` file embedded with a JAR within the ``lib`` directory, or by adding the types to the ``application.conf`` file in the ``$GEOMESA_ACCUMULO_HOME/conf`` or ``$GEOMESA_KAKFA_HOME/conf`` directory.
+Users can add additional SimpleFeatureType and converter types by providing a ``reference.conf`` file embedded with a JAR within the ``lib`` directory, or by adding the types to the ``application.conf`` file in the ``conf`` directory of the tools distribution.

 .. note::